Last Updated on November 14, 2024 by Helena Akter

 Replace the Sugar

 Retrain tastes by swapping sugary treats for natural sweets like fruit, altering cravings.
 Research by Kaiser Permanente showed cutting added sugar for just two weeks can change preferences.
-Afterwards, most found sweet foods too sweet and stopped craving sugar in under a week.
+Afterward, most found sweet foods too sweet and stopped craving sugar in under a week.

 Drink a Lot of Water